Terry Cook (racing driver): Racing career

 In addition to his Truck Series efforts, Cook made several starts for MSRP Motorsports (now Phil Parsons Racing) in the Nationwide Series.
 In 2008, Cook ran seven Nationwide races with MSRP, followed by twenty 2009 races, failed to qualify for three races.
 All of Cook's Nationwide starts were start-and-parks.

 Cook started the 2010 season running for Rookie of the Year in the Cup Series in the Whitney Motorsports No. 46 car, shown here in 2011.

 Cook was signed to drive the #46 Dodge in the Sprint Cup Series for the newly formed Whitney Motorsports in 2010.
 The cars were former Richard Petty Motorsports Dodges purchased after RPM's switch to Ford.
 Cook would run for Rookie of the Year against Kevin Conway.
 The team failed to make the first four races of 2010.
-Cook made a total of three starts in the #46 while failing to qualify for 7 races.
+Cook made a total of three starts in the No. 46 while failing to qualify for seven races.
 He parted ways with Whitney Motorsports after Richmond.
 He attempted one race with Phoenix Racing but failed to qualify.
 He then attempted Martinsville in the fall with Prism Motorsports, but he failed to qualify.
+As of 2026, he has not attempted and raced since.

 In 2010, Cook was hired as a drivers coach for Truck Series team Red Horse Racing, assisting driver Justin Lofton.
 Cook became the team's competition director in 2011, serving that position until 2014.
 In 2015, he was hired by Truck and Xfinity Series team Athenian Motorsports, serving as a driver coach and spotter for drivers John Wes Townley and Dylan Lupton.